FUSAR-KLIP: Towards Multimodal Foundation Models for Remote Sensing: Introduction

 \textit{3) \textbf{Inadequate cross-modal alignment and optimization:}} Current multimodal methods largely depend on direct image–text alignment, without deep feature fusion or closed-loop optimization, which constrains adequacy and robustness.
 Their performance is also susceptible to text quality—an acute issue in remote sensing, where image descriptions often contain bias and automatically generated text is prone to semantic inaccuracies.
 As a result, existing approaches remain limited in achieving reliable semantic completion and fine-grained understanding.

-To address these challenges, we present SAR-GEOVL-1M, the first large-scale SAR image-text dataset enriched with open text description and geographic metadata, along with SAR-KnowLIP, the first universal multimodal foundational model for SAR images.
-This work aims to move beyond the limitations of single-modality visual perception, establishing a multimodal SAR foundation model with cognitive reasoning, semantic representation, and transferable capabilities.
+To address these challenges, we present FUSAR-GEOVL-1M, the first large-scale SAR image-text dataset enriched with open text description and geographic metadata, along with FUSAR-KLIP, the first universal multimodal foundational model for SAR images. \textbf{FUSAR-KLIP} is a \textbf{K}nowledge-guided \textbf{L}anguage-Image \textbf{P}re-training model that aims to move beyond the limitations of single-modality visual perception, establishing a multimodal \textbf{SAR} foundation model with cognitive reasoning, semantic representation, and transferable capabilities.

-\textbf{In terms of image data construction}, SAR-GEOVL-1M contains 120,000 images from three SAR satellite platforms, spanning multiple resolutions, 135 cities, and five landform types.
+\textbf{In terms of image data construction}, FUSAR-GEOVL-1M contains 120,000 images from three SAR satellite platforms, spanning multiple resolutions, 135 cities, and five landform types.
 To mitigate semantic inconsistency caused by cross-platform resolution variation, we introduce a Spatial Resolution Consistency (SRC) slicing strategy, which aligns semantic granularity at the geographic level and ensures uniform cognitive scale for model training.

 \textbf{In terms of text data acquisition}, this paper introduces a hierarchical cognitive chain-of-thought (HCoT) instruction to simulate the human interpretation process of SAR imagery.
 HCoT guides GPT-4.1 \cite{OpenAIChatGPT} to progressively incorporate multi-dimensional knowledge—such as geographic context, regional priors, SAR imaging principles, and target scale perception—enabling semantic reasoning from global to local, and from general to domain-specific knowledge.
 Furthermore, the constructed multi-scale image semantics driving mechanism guides the model to generate semantic expressions that connect the upper and lower scales on large, medium, and small scale images, and establish cognitive coherence.
 Under HCoT guidance, the language model significantly enhances its SAR interpretation ability, generating more informative and coherent textual descriptions to support multimodal representation learning.